robertocotesta/House_price_prediction/README.md

-Predicting the house prices in Ames
+In this repository I predict the house prices at Ames using the data from [this](https://www.kaggle.com/c/home-data-for-ml-course/overview) Kaggle competition.